dpeters911/JointsWP/README.md

-Find out more here: www.jointswp.com
-Demo: www.jointswp.com/demo

 Currently using Foundation 6.3.

-### What is JointsWP?
+### What is OrganizerWP?
-JointsWP is a blank WordPress theme built with Foundation 6, giving you all the power and flexibility you need to build complex, mobile friendly websites without having to start from scratch.
+OrganizerWP is a fork of the JointsWP project, a blank WordPress theme built with Foundation 6, enabling fast website creation use free and open source software to help organizers.

-Starting its humble life as a fork of the popular theme Bones, JointsWP is now the foundation of thousands of websites across the globe.

-### What comes with JointsWP?
+### What comes with OrganizerWP?
+OrganizerWP is planned to have the following features:
+- Theme Customizer.
+- Calendar Theming and Page Layouts for free plugin, The Event Calendar.
+- Variety of page and post layouts with multiple content areas.
+- Focus minimally on design; maximally on content.
+- Weirdo features that are useful from other organizing projects.

-JointsWP comes pre-baked with all of the great features that are found in the Foundation framework – simply put, if it works in Foundation, it will work in JointsWP.
+Its parent fork, JointsWP, comes pre-baked with all of the great features that are found in the Foundation framework – simply put, if it works in Foundation, it will work in JointsWP.
 The theme also includes:

 - Foundation Navigation Options
 - Motion-UI